Holly Fahringer Le Royer – Barn Manager

 While Holly believes that all horsemen should continue to learn and should continue to work to become better riders, she feels that the most important part of being around horses is to have fun and to enjoy just how much they enrich our lives.

 I purchased 28 acres of property in South Thomaston, ME in June 2012 (the former site of a pre-cast concrete plant), with a vision for a comprehensive equestrian center.
 My wife, Mary Jo, was traveling 1+ hour each way to ride her horse nearly everyday, and we could not get a spot in a stable nearby…so I decided to open my own stable.
 To the left is a picture of me on my Icelandic Horse Pilatus, whom I purchased after a wonderful horseback riding trip to Iceland in the Spring of 2013.
 Mary Jo and I have taken many vacations over the years to ride horses (France, Ecuador & Italy) and I have taken a few lessons, here and there, but I really enjoy riding and look forward to improving my form and getting more time in the saddle.
 I hope to see you at the farm!

-And our 5 STAR our support team – Ashley, Heather and working students Kiara & Brooke.
-Horse Lovers who assist us in providing excellent care to the horses who call Pepper Hill Farm home.
+And our 5 STAR our support team -Asst.
+Barn Managers Ashley & Heather and a great group of working students.
+All are horse lovers who assist us in providing excellent care to the horses and riders who call Pepper Hill Farm home.